 The Whirlwind needed two engines for its layout.
 Petter chose the Rolls-Royce Peregrine, a development of the older Kestrel engine, because Rolls-Royce promised a steady supply.
 Then the Battle of Britain happened.
 Rolls-Royce decided every available engineer should be working on the Merlin — the engine that powered the Spitfire and the Hurricane.
 The Peregrine programme was orphaned.

 By 1942 the Peregrine had stopped production altogether.
 The 116 Whirlwinds in service had no source of replacement engines.
 Every time one was lost, the airframe was scrapped because there were no engines to put in another.
-The aircraft was, in the cruel words of one Air Ministry memo, “a death sentence on a finite stockpile.”

 Could It Have Been Re-Engined?

 The Air Ministry said no. Production capacity was needed for Spitfires and Hurricanes.
 Westland’s factory was redirected to license-build Spitfires.
-The Whirlwind II was never built.
+The Merlin-powered Whirlwind was never built.
 By 1943 the surviving Whirlwinds were retired from front-line service.

 No Survivors